mperez83/Discord-Bot-BBill/README.md

 # Discord-Bot-BBill

 # Overview
-A chat bot for discord, utilizing <a href="https://github.com/hydrabolt/discord.js/">discord.js</a>
+A chat bot for discord, utilizing <a href="https://github.com/hydrabolt/discord.js/">discord.js</a> (v11.5.1) Running Node.js v10.16.2

 Its functionalities are mostly for entertainment purposes.
 Commands range from querying Google Images for a specified image, posting random image files from a specific directory, utilizing GraphicsMagick and ImageMagick to modify images posted in chat, and so on.